craigstjean/nix-go/README.md

 ## Why does `nix-go` exist?

-To be honest, <span style="color:red">you probably shouldn't use this</span>.
+To be honest, *you probably shouldn't use this*.
 This is the start of my journy into [NixOS](https://nixos.org/), which can be used to keep your dev environments pure and your builds reproducible.

 To best use Nix, you need to learn the Nix language (e.g. from [nix.dev](https://nix.dev/tutorials/declarative-and-reproducible-developer-environments).
 There are also tools out there like: